serenity-is/docs/api/dotnet/Serenity.Net.Core/Serenity.ComponentModel/IFilenameFormatSanitizer.md

 # IFilenameFormatSanitizer interface
 **namespace:** *[Serenity.ComponentModel](../README.md#serenity.componentmodel-namespace)*   **assembly**: *[Serenity.Net.Core](../README.md)*

 Abstraction for sanitizing values of replacement placeholders in a file name format string like &#x7C;X&#x7C;/&#x7C;Y&#x7C;.
-Sanitizer is called for each of the placeholders and for the result.
+The sanitizer is called for each of the placeholders and for the result.
 Can be implemented by custom subclasses of upload editor attributes or registered in DI.

 ```csharp
 public interface IFilenameFormatSanitizer